nanodesigns/download-via-email/readme.txt

 4. Change the necessary settings from the admin panel 'Email Downloads' menu page

 Now, put the shortcode into page/post
-<code>[email-downloads file="path/to/the/file.ext"]</code>
+<code>[email-downloads file="absolute-path/to/the/file.ext"]</code>

 == Frequently Asked Questions ==

 = What is the shortcode =

-<code>[email-downloads file="path/to/the/file.ext"]</code> is  the shortcode.
+<code>[email-downloads file="absolute-path/to/the/file.ext"]</code> is  the shortcode.
 You have to mention the absolute path of the file to let the user download the file.
-It is not necessary to upload the file to your WordPress site, it can be any public path, even can be a dropbox, onedrive, or google drive link
+It is not necessary to upload the file to your WordPress site, it can be any public path, even can be a Dropbox, OneDrive, or Google Drive link

 = Will my download link be encrypted =

 Yes, we do not believe in sending raw absolute URL of a file, so it's by core encrypted to its maximum strength

-= Is the mail HTML formatted =
+= Is the mail HTML-formatted =

-Yes, the email is HTML formatted by default
+Yes, the email is HTML-formatted by default

 = For how long the link will be valid? =